kit-oz/drf-aggregation/README.rst

 Additional options when there is a limit to the number of displayed groups:

-- limitByField - field for selecting the values that will remain, if not passed, the first field for grouping is used
+- limitBy - field for selecting the values that will remain, if not passed, the first field for grouping is used
 - order - sorting direction of values: "asc" or "desc"
 - showOther - if "1" is passed, all groups not included in the top will be displayed as one additional category
 - otherGroupName - label for additional category, default "Other"